neatudarius/beman/docs/GOVERNANCE.md

 This team should broadly understand both the Standardization process, the needs of library developers, and the concerns from Committee Members.
 The Beman Project Leads ultimately approve or change the process that we use for exposing Beman Libraries to the wider community.

-Beman Leads are currently: Jeff Garland, Inbal Levi, and David Sankel.
+Beman Leads are currently: Jeff Garland, Inbal Levi, and Eddie Nolan.

 ### 3.1.2 Adding and removing Beman Leads